UPC/ravada/docs/docs/Virtiofs.rst

 Using virtiofs from Linux virtual machines is pretty straightforward and the drivers come already with any latest kernel.

-We have not managed to use virtiofs in Alpine Linux.
-It runs fine with any Debian, Ubuntu and other mainstream distributions.

 Mount
 ~~~~~